ashiqur-russel/resale-product-client/README.md

 ## Project Status

-This project is provided by Programming hero as an assignment as a Final Assaignment.
+This project still undergoing on development.There are lot of places to improvemnet.

 ## For Admin Access